rajdeeprath/red5-development-series/code-examples/server-side/red5-application-examples/simple-webrtc-streamer/Readme.md

 This example demonstrates the bare minimum skeleton of a WebRTC enabled webapp running on Red5 Pro **version: 5.4.x**.This application is also compatible with Red5 Open source **version: M10**.
 The code / logic in this web app demonstrates hwo to enable WebSockets on the application level, thereby making is possible for WebRTC client (on Red5 Pro) and simple WebSocket clients (on Red5 Pro and Red5 Open Source) to be abl eto conenct to the server.

-The main `Application` class demonstrates hwo to obtain an instance of the `WebSocketScopeManager` and then register the application scope to it on the overridden `appStart` handler of the `MultiThreadedApplicationAdapter`.
+The main `Application` class demonstrates how to obtain an instance of the `WebSocketScopeManager` and then register the application scope to it on the overridden `appStart` handler of the `MultiThreadedApplicationAdapter`.
 Similarly we deregister the application from the `WebSocketScopeManager` on `appStop` handler.

 ```java